pdp10/notes/vim.md

 ### Advanced Vim commands
 Combination of a command with positions `start [operator] end`:
 ```
-0y$ - yank from the beginning of the current line to the end of the file
+0y$ - yank from the beginning of the current line to the end of the line
 ```

 Combination of a command with a count `operator [number] motion`: